kubernetes/website/docs/user-guide/logging/overview.md

 ### System components logs

-There are two types of system components: kubelet and container runtime (e.g. docker) is one and system containers like kube-proxy or scheduler is another.
+There are two types of system components depending on whether it runs outside or inside a container:

+* kubelet and container runtime, e.g. docker
+* system containers, e.g. kube-proxy or scheduler

-On a system with systemd kubelet and container runtime write to journald.
+On machines with systemd kubelet and container runtime write to journald.
 If systemd is not present, they write to `.log` files in `/var/log` directory.
 System components inside containers always write to `/var/log` directory, bypassing default logging mechanism.
 They use the [glog](https://godoc.org/github.com/golang/glog) logging library.
 You can find the conventions for logging severity for those components in the [development docs on logging](https://github.com/kubernetes/community/blob/master/contributors/devel/logging.md).

-Similarly to the container logs, system component logs in `/var/log` directory are rotated daily and based on size.
-However, system component logs have a higher size retention: by default, they can store up to 100MB.
+Similarly to the container logs, system component's logs in `/var/log` directory are rotated daily and based on the log size.
+However, system component's logs have a higher size retention: by default, they can store up to 100MB.

 ## Cluster-level logging architectures